turingschool-examples/challenges/rails-mini-project.markdown

 #### Optional Extensions

 * Use Heroku to host your app
-* Implement OAuth login
+* Implement Twitter or Github OAuth login

-### Pairs

-* Trey Tomlinson & Dustin Gault
-* Markus Olsen & Stanley Siudzinski
-* Teresa Finn & Jeffrey Gu
-* Austin Wood & Kyra Steenbock
-* Fred Block & DJ Greenfield & Miriam Moser
-* Edward McCarthy & Charles Valentino Espinoza
-* Lori Culberson & Paul Grever

 ### Homework

 Fork or clone the repository so that you and your original pair each have a separate copy.
 Finish implementing the features individually using TDD.
 Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1412/04_rails_mini_project/04_rails_mini_project.yml).

 ### Resources

 * [Nested Routes](http://guides.rubyonrails.org/routing.html#nested-resources)